 - Q. I previously submitted a proposal for a different JST project.
 Can I also submit a proposal in this program? - A. Yes, you may submit another proposal.
-However, you may not submit multiple applications for the FY2023 call for the "Science of Science, Technology and Innovation Policy," "Solution-Driven Cocreative R&D Program for SDGs (Scenario Creation Phase, Solution Creation Phase)," "Responsible Innovation with Conscience and Agility.", and the new framework established in 2023 under the SOLVE for SDGs program.
+However, Proposers may not submit an application for this program together with 2024 calls for the "Responsible Innovation with Conscience and Agility (RInCA)," "Solution-Driven Co-creative R&D Program for SDGs: Scenario Creation Phase, Solution Creation Phase," or "Solution-Driven Co-creative R&D Program for SDGs: Trust Formation from Social Aspects in the Information Society."
 In addition, in cases where the Principal Investigator or Research Participants, etc. participate in multiple projects through any competitive research funding system operated by JST, adjustment may be made such as reducing the R&D budget according to the effort of the researchers or requiring researchers to select one project for implementation.